csebooks/operating-systems/content.en/process-management/_index.md

 **2\.** Mergesort

-The Quicksort implementation will use the Quicksort algorithm for dividing the list of elements to be sorted into a _left half_ and a _right half_ based on the
+The Quicksort implementation will use the Quicksort algorithm for dividing the list of elements to be sorted into a _left half_ and a _right half_ based on the position of the pivot value.

-**P-27**

-**Chapter 4 Threads & Concurrency**

-position of the pivot value.
 The Mergesort algorithm will divide the list into two evenly sized halves.
 For both the Quicksort and Mergesort algorithms, when the list to be sorted falls within some threshold value (for example, the list is size 100 or fewer), directly apply a simple algorithm such as the Selection or Insertion sort.
 Most data structures texts describe these two well-known, divide-and-conquer sorting algorithms.

 The class SumTask shown in Section 4.5.2.1 extends RecursiveTask, which is a result-bearing ForkJoinTask.
 As this assignment will involve sorting the array that is passed to the task, but not returning any values, you will instead create a class that extends RecursiveAction, a non result-bearing ForkJoinTask (see Figure 4.19).